Search Contests: Infinite-Draw Contest with or without Recall

-The distribution-free property arises because the prize depends on ordinal rank, not on the cardinal value of the accepted draw.
-The probability integral transform converts any continuous~$F$ into the same uniform competition over ranks, so all payoff-relevant quantities depend on~$F$ only through the acceptance probability $1-F(\lambda)$.
-In a non-competitive McCall search problem, by contrast, the searcher keeps the cardinal value of her draw, so the reservation value equates the cost~$c$ to the option value $\int_\lambda^K (x-\lambda)\,dF(x)$, which depends on the shape of~$F$.
-In the infinite-horizon contest, competition additionally drives $V$ to zero, which pins down the acceptance probability through the zero-profit condition~\eqref{eq:equilibrium} and delivers full rent dissipation.
+The distribution-free property is a direct consequence of competition driving the continuation value to zero.
+In a non-competitive search problem, the reservation value equates the cost $c$ to the option value of continued search, $\int_\lambda^K (x-\lambda)\,dF(x)$, which depends on $F$.
+In the contest, competition drives $V$ to zero, replacing the option-value condition with the zero-profit condition~\eqref{eq:equilibrium}, which involves $F$ only through the single quantity $F(\lambda)$.

-Part~(iv) states that the entire prize is dissipated through search costs.
-This outcome is reminiscent of the classic Tullock contest \citep{Tullock1980}, where identical risk-neutral players dissipate the entire rent through effort.
-However, the mechanism is different.
-In a Tullock contest, each player chooses a single effort level and the probability of winning is a deterministic function of efforts.
-Here, no player chooses a total expenditure; each chooses a threshold, and the total cost $W/N$ per player is a \emph{consequence} of the equilibrium threshold, not a direct choice.
-The distribution-free property is what makes dissipation exact: because $1-F(\lambda) = Nc/W$ regardless of $F$, the expected cost per player $c/(1-F(\lambda)) = W/N$ is pinned down by the zero-profit condition, not by the shape of the distribution.
+Full rent dissipation, total search expenditure equal to the prize, connects our model to the rent-dissipation results in the auction literature.
+In symmetric complete-information all-pay auctions \citep{BayeKovenockdeVries1996}, dissipation arises through mixed bidding.
+In our sequential-search contest it arises with pure threshold strategies, driven by the zero-profit condition at the threshold, which pins expected search cost per player to $W/N$.